Cultural Differences in the US Workplace, Beyond Biases and False Beliefs

 According to the Observatory of Francesca Parvizyar International Events, the United States is the most sought-after destination for Italian professionals who want to work abroad.
 The AIRE (Registry of Italians Residing Abroad) data confirms that Italian talent is drained toward the US labor market.
 Between 2020 and 2022, Italian residents in the United States have grown by more than 5%, despite the pandemic and the challenging underlying market conditions.

 The reasons Italians, like many other professionals worldwide, seek job opportunities in the United States are evident, and much has been said about it.
 The dynamic US labor market, the possibilities for a career breakthrough, and the desirable economic conditions lead many professionals to strive for a job in the United States.
-It is true that the main obstacle is finding the right pathway to move to the US.
+The main obstacle is finding the right pathway to move to the US.
 However, contrary to the common belief, not all Italians have a successful career in the US corporate environment right away, and it takes time to familiarize themselves with the American work culture.

 I belong to the two hundred thousand professionals who left their job in Italy to seek better career opportunities in the United States.
 One of the most common and “silly” questions I have always been asked is whether people work more in Italy or the US.
 My answer is always the same: it is not a matter of working hours but a different way of working.
 Working in the US requires cross-cultural integration, meaning that individuals from other backgrounds must adopt the dominant culture’s beliefs, mindset, and behaviors, and this is a process we must follow intentionally.